bmcmullin/SWIS-100-IE/README.md

 global geographical locations using other data sources).

-**SWIS-100-IE** adapts WHOBS to model delivery of **100%** of electricity demand from VRE only for one particular European country (the **Republic of Ireland**), based on [historical load data](http://www.eirgridgroup.com/how-the-grid-works/renewables/) from the [Irish Transmission System Operator (TSO) eirgrid](http://www.eirgridgroup.com/).
+**SWIS-100-IE** adapts WHOBS to model delivery of **100%** of electricity demand from VRE only for the synchronous grid serving the island of Ireland (incorporating the **Republic of Ireland** and **Northern Ireland**, a devolved nation of the United Kingdom), based on [historical load data](http://www.eirgridgroup.com/how-the-grid-works/renewables/) from the [Irish Transmission System Operator (TSO) eirgrid](http://www.eirgridgroup.com/).